Posted on

 Segment customer data

 There’s a lot for you to play with.
 In the ‘Customers’ section, you can filter through location, products, customer type, loyalty, and even revenue contribution.
-Putler also has a ready use segmentation method called RFM segmentation.
-Read more about RFM here.
+Putler also has a ready-to-use segmentation method called RFM segmentation.

-Benefit: You can use Putler’s infinite segmentation options to create smart segments and target marketing activities like sending targeted emails, targeted social media advertisements etc.
+Benefit: You can utilize Putler’s infinite segmentation options to create smart segments, enabling targeted marketing activities such as sending targeted emails and social media advertisements.

 Picture the future